kalebheitzman/moodle-local_xlate/DEVELOPER.md

   text when enabled.
 If the page is in edit mode (`isEditing` flag from PHP), all capture and tagging logic is skipped and a console message is logged.
 - **Server APIs** (`classes/local/api.php`, `classes/external.php`) provide CRUD,
   cache invalidation, and web services consumed by the AMD module and admin UI.

+### Course language configuration & gating

+- `classes/customfield_helper.php` provisions the **Xlate** course customfield category with a select (`xlate_source_lang`) and one checkbox per installed language (`xlate_target_<code>`).
+The helper also provides `get_course_config()` so every runtime component can resolve source/target languages consistently.
+- CLI helpers:
+  - `cli/recreate_customfields.php` recreates the category/fields when you need a clean slate (for example, after changing the default option order).
+  - `cli/sync_source_language_indices.php` repairs existing data when the select option order changes by mapping stored integers back to real locale codes.
+  - `cli/list_translatable_courses.php` and `cli/autotranslate_dryrun.php` surface per-course configuration so you can confirm which courses are ready for automation.
+- Runtime gating happens in `classes/hooks/output.php` and every task/CLI that calls `customfield_helper::get_course_config()`: if a course has no source language configured, the translator hooks, scheduled task, adhoc jobs, and CLI utilities all skip it automatically.

 ## 3. Automatic Capture (AMD Module)
 - Guard rails: